 In the third year, under the guidance of your supervisor, you will undertake a substantial piece of independent research work.
 You also choose options from a list of advanced modules on contemporary psychology including topics such as forensic and clinical psychology, social cognition, psychology and culture, and cognitive neuroscience.

-In the fourth year, you will gain hands-on experience in cutting edge research at an internationally competitive level through a research placement and an independent research project that are supervised by our academic and research staff.
+In the fourth year, you will gain hands-on experience in cutting-edge research at an internationally competitive level through a combination of research tuition and an independent research project.
 Taught components are Masters-level modules.
 You will take taught modules on transferable skills (eg, presentation skills) and choose options from a list of modules that include advanced research seminars and training in advanced scientific methods (eg, functional brain imaging, computational modelling of behaviours).

 Download our MSci course brochure.